newur/blog/content/posts/2020-1-31_11-00/index.md

 date: 2021-01-31T12:03:26+01:00
 draft: false
 tags: ["blog", "series", "caddy", "webserver"]
-description: "Adding an RSS feed is super easy with Hugo."
+description: "Get your HTTPS certificate with zero effort."
 ---

 With a domain and a (virtual) server the foundation is ready, and we can start to serve some basic HTML to our readers.
 Therefore, we need a web server - meaning a software that can talk to browsers that call our domain.
 I went with [Caddy 2](https://caddyserver.com/), which is a rather new web server written in Go.
 The nice part of caddy is that it was developed with encryption via https in mind.
 So it comes with support for [Let's Encrypt](https://letsencrypt.org/) out of the box, no plugins needed.
 Neat!